Open Accessibility Menu

 • Review of anatomical ultrasound for many solid organs

-Residents will participate in a two-hour simulation and ultrasound half day on Tuesday afternoons during their clinic week on the 4+2+2 schedule.
+Residents will participate in a two-hour simulation and ultrasound half day on Tuesday afternoons during their clinic week within the 4+2+2 schedule.

 By the end of PGY3 year, internal medicine residents will have had ample bedside ultrasound and complicated patient/code training.